khushpreet961/demo-class/README.md

 # demo-class
-it is my demo class
+it is my demo class.